pranavnaik/GoLang-Rest-API/README.md

 ##Instructions:
 //************************************************************************************************************************
--The API uses the external package from `https://github.com/gorilla/mux/` for routing and parsing the incoming request.
+- The API uses the external package from `https://github.com/gorilla/mux/` for routing and parsing the incoming request.
--The API is congiured to run on port 8081
+- The API is congiured to run on port 8081
--The API has only one end point i.e `/check-inventory-levels/" and takes three parameters /{ItemName}/{ItemId}/{Quantity}/` -example Local API address:  `http://localhost:8081/check-inventory-levels/coffee/2/601/` -The quantity to check againt is hardcoded to 100units for all items -The response will be in JSON format telling whether the queried quanity is present or not..
+- The API has only one end point i.e `/check-inventory-levels/" and takes three parameters /{ItemName}/{ItemId}/{Quantity}/`
+- example Local API address:  `http://localhost:8081/check-inventory-levels/coffee/2/601/`
+- The quantity to check againt is hardcoded to 100units for all items
+- The response will be in JSON format telling whether the queried quanity is present or not..
--example API response => `[{"Id":2,"Name":"coffee","quantity":0,"IsAvailable":1}] `
+- example API response => `[{"Id":2,"Name":"coffee","quantity":0,"IsAvailable":1}] `
- -where if `IsAvailable = 1` then we have that qanity in our stock.
+- where if `IsAvailable = 1` then we have that qanity in our stock.

 ##Usage:
 //************************************************************************************************************************